deliahellander/ETL-Project/README.md

 #### Recreate the Database:
-1. Run all the files in Extract folder, in any order.
+1. Run all the notebooks in Extract folder, in any order.
+Please note all the no=tebooks, especially Trip-advisor notebook takes a long time to run.

    yelp-data-extraction Dependencies:

 ```